Amazon is a formidable competitor, but there is hope. Smart retailers can differentiate their inventory, experience and use their stores as a weapon.

 That is not to say wise data use and building a great customer experience are the only keys to success.
 In fact, there is no one answer.
 But that’s the good news.
 Because that means there are many answers, many steps, that retailers can take.

-In fact, in posts in this series, we will explore how retailers battling Amazon can set themselves apart by:
+In fact, in posts in this series (linked below), we will explore how retailers battling Amazon can set themselves apart by:

 - Remembering the brick-and-mortar store: It literally sets most retailers apart from Amazon, existentially.
 Not only do physical stores provide the best opportunity for the most intimate personal service, they also give retailers a surprising degree of flexibility and a widely distributed system of warehouses and fulfillment centers.